Engineering Effective Hamiltonians: Examples

 \subsection{1/f Noise Decoupling}

-The example we consider in this subsection demonstrates our ability to engineer control sequences that are designed to decouple stochastic noise characterised by its spectral density function.
+In this section we demonstrate our ability to engineer control sequences that are designed to decouple stochastic noise characterised by its spectral density function.
 For that, we employ the tools for that were developed in the previous section for evaluating generalized nested integrals of Equation~\eqref{equation:more_general_integral} kind.
 We pick 1/f noise due to its ubiquity in solid state devices, including superconducting qubits.
 Noise spectroscopy experiments on flux qubits \cite{bylander_2011} have clearly revealed a 1/f-like spectral density function for the level splitting variations.
 We proceed by evaluating the first non-zero term in the perturbative cumulant expansion for the Liouville-von Neumann equation.
 We then demonstrate how such a toggling frame term can be approximated and consequently minimized using Van Loan differential equations.